TakermanLTD/os-takerman/README.md

 The script will:
 1. Check and install dependencies
-2. Download the latest Debian netinst ISO (~400MB)
+2. Download the Debian 12 (Bookworm) mini.iso (~62MB)
 3. Extract and customize the ISO contents
+4. **Dynamically detect kernel and initrd paths** (handles different ISO structures)
+5. **Inject preseed.cfg into initrd** (required for mini.iso automated installation)
-4. Add the AI setup scripts and preseed configuration
+6. Add the AI setup scripts and custom configurations
+7. Configure bootloader for both BIOS (ISOLINUX) and UEFI (GRUB)
-5. Rebuild the ISO with custom bootloader configuration
+8. Rebuild the ISO with custom bootloader configuration
-6. Generate checksums for verification
+9. Generate MD5 and SHA256 checksums for verification

 ### 4. Build Output

 After successful completion, you'll find in the `build/` directory:
-- `takerman-ai-server-debian-12.7.0-amd64.iso` - The custom ISO
+- `TAKERMAN-AI-SERVER-debian-12-amd64.iso` - The custom ISO (~62MB)
-- `takerman-ai-server-debian-12.7.0-amd64.iso.md5` - MD5 checksum
+- `TAKERMAN-AI-SERVER-debian-12-amd64.iso.md5` - MD5 checksum
-- `takerman-ai-server-debian-12.7.0-amd64.iso.sha256` - SHA256 checksum
+- `TAKERMAN-AI-SERVER-debian-12-amd64.iso.sha256` - SHA256 checksum

 ## Using the Custom ISO